spaconference/spa-website/README.md

 # SPA website

-This is the jekyll project for programme chairs to produce most of the pages associated with the [http://spaconference.org](SPA conference) website.
+This is the jekyll project for programme chairs to produce most of the pages associated with the [SPA conference](http://spaconference.org) website.

 There are some pages that cannot be edited from here: